jessicast1897/CA-2_eMail_Spam_Detector_w-NaiveBayes/README.md

 1. Place the notebook and the `train-mails` and `test-mails` folders in the same directory.
 2. Open `CA02_NB_assignment.ipynb`.
 3. Run all cells from top to bottom.
-4. The final cell will print the classification accuracy on the test dataset.
+4. The final cell will display the classification accuracy on the test dataset.

 ---

 ## Notes
 - The model uses **word count features** and does not consider word order or semantic context.
-- **Accuracy** is reported as the primary evaluation metric.
+- **Accuracy** is used as the primary evaluation metric.
 - The implementation is modularized to separate:
   - Vocabulary creation
   - Feature extraction
   - Model training
   - Model evaluation

 ---

+## Acknowledgements
+This project is based on the sample design and guidelines provided as part of the CA02 course materials.
+The overall approach follows the recommended structure, with minor modifications made for clarity and efficiency.

+---

 ## Authors
-**Jessica Shono Thai and Bhavna Sreekumar**
+**Jessica Shono Thai**
+**Bhavna Sreekumar**